 Once too wild for all but the hardiest of adventurers, Belize is emerging as Latin America’s hottest ticket.
 Chic boutique hotels, jungle lodges, and holiday homes dot a coastline of beaches, mangroves, and lagoons.

 Just 49% of the country’s territory is composed of land, encompassing over 900 Mayan temples and primary jungle, home to the most striking species of native butterflies.
 The ocean is perhaps even more impressive, inhabited by the second-largest living reef on the planet.

-In the south, the peninsula of Placencia (“pleasant place,” the Spanish called it), is arguably the best spot for witnessing the spectacular marine life; sea turtles, manatees, rays and whale sharks rule over the reef, a short boat ride from the coast.
+In the south, the peninsula of Placencia (“pleasant place,” the Spanish called it), is arguably the best spot in Belize for witnessing the spectacular marine life; sea turtles, manatees, rays and whale sharks rule over the reef, a short boat ride from the coast.
 Further north lies the town of Hopkins, where locals (known as Garifuna’s, “the drummers”) sit in the shade of huge palms, chewing on Wangla, a Belizean candy, washed down with rum.